bonitasoft/bonita-doc/md/tomcat-bundle.md

 After configuring the datasource to let the Platform setup tool initialize and store the configuration, you need to configure this datasource on the server.

-If you use the [Business Data Model feature](define-and-deploy-the-bdm.md), you can store the business data in the same database than platform configuration and engine data, or you can configure a dedicated database.
+If you use the [Business Data Model (BDM) feature](define-and-deploy-the-bdm.md), you can store the business data in the same database than platform configuration and engine data, or you can configure a dedicated database.

 Follow those steps: